 Instrumentation

 The Carers of Dementia Quality of Life Instrument (C-DEMQOL) was chosen after an extensive literature review was conducted for goodness of fit.
 Prior to the development of the C-DEMQOL tool, caregiver quality of life was previously measured with “generic instruments, or by considering psychopathology, burden and the challenges of caregiving” (Brown, et al., 2019, p.
 2300).
 Manthrope & Bowling (2016) and Page, et al. (2017) conducted related systematic reviews.
-The former systematic review identified that while generic quality of life measurement tools widely exist, they were found ‘social relevance’ and lacked emphasis on issues related to dementia specifically (Manthrope & Bowling, 2016).
+The former systematic review identified that while generic quality of life measurement tools widely exist, they were found have insufficient ‘social relevance’ and lacked emphasis on issues related to dementia specifically (Manthrope & Bowling, 2016).
 The two dementia specific caregiving tools that were identified and focused on quality of life were The Alzheimer’s Carers’ Quality of Life Instrument (ACQLI) and The Caregiver Quality of Life (CGQOL).
 These tools were found to be overly broad, or inappropriate for use in typical relevant settings, or posed other relevant limitations (Page, et al. 2017).
 For example, the AQOLI tool failed to determine how “an overall poor QOL score is driven by burden, anxiety, or poor relationships with the person with dementia, despite inclusion of these issues at an item level” and the CGQOL was burdensome with over 80 items in its inventory and the tool has limited validity related to factor analysis only being conducted at the subscale level, therefore “lacking confirmation of dimensionality at the item level” (Brown, et al., 2019, p.
 2300).
 After further considering these measurement tool weaknesses and limitations, the investigator continued to seek out a better tool.
 This search led to the Carers of Dementia Quality of Life Instrument (C-DEMQOL) which is discussed in further detail below.

 Carers of Dementia Quality of Life Instrument (C-DEMQOL)